-ZIMSEC O Level Integrated Science Notes: Animal Parasites and diseases
+ZIMSEC O Level Combined Science Notes: Animal Parasites and diseases

 - Farmers in Zimbabwe typically raise goats, cattle, chickens and sheep.

 - Disease spread much more quickly where large numbers of the same type of livestock are kept close together when compared to the wild.

 - These organisms live on or in the host animal.

 - Pathogens include parasites and microorganisms e.g. bacteria and viruses.